SeisSol/SeisSol/Documentation/introduction.rst

 Sumatra-Andaman earthquake including complex splay fault geometries.
 The paper won the prestigious “Best Paper Award” of the International Supercomputing Conference (SC17).
-SeisSol results imply that acknowledging geometrical complexity, realistic fault properties and velocity models affect not only earthquake source dynamics but the synthetic ground shaking crucially.
+SeisSol results imply that acknowledging geometrical complexity, realistic fault properties, and velocity models affect not only earthquake source dynamics but the synthetic ground shaking crucially.
 The software package is available to the community as an open-source distribution (www.github.com/SeisSol/SeisSol).